 This is an exceptional country house with fantastic amenities, set in stunning gardens in this picturesque area of North Wales.

 Main House.
-Six bedrooms: 2 x king-size double with en-suite bath, shower over, basin and WC, 2 x double with en-suite bath, shower over, basin and WC, 1 x ground floor double, 1 x family room with 1 double and 2 singles (one in large dressing room) with en-suite bath, walk-through shower, basin and WC.
+Six bedrooms: 1 x Family room with en-suite bath, shower over, basin and WC, 2 x double with en-suite bath, shower over, basin and WC, 1 x ground floor king-size double, 1 x family room with 1 double and 2 singles and en-suite bath, walk-through shower, basin and WC, 1 x family room with 1 king-size double and 1 single and en-suite bath, shower over, basin and WC.
 Ground floor basin and WC.
 Kitchen with breakfast area.
 Utility.
 Dining room (seats 18).
-Sitting room (seats 6).
+Sitting room (seats 10).
 Drawing room.
-First floor snooker room with bar, fridge, seating area, basin and WC.
+First floor games room with snooker table, pool table, darts board, dance floor, bar, Sky TV, fridge, seating area, basin and WC.
 Heated indoor swimming pool (measuring approx. 5m x 12m, depth 1.2m to 2.1m) and Jacuzzi.
 Gym and sauna with changing room with shower, basin and WC.
 Annexe.
 All ground floor.
-Two bedrooms with Jack-and-Jill access to bathroom: 1 x double, 1 x twin.
+Two bedrooms with Jack-and-Jill access to bathroom: 1 x king-size double, 1 x twin.
 Bathroom with bath, shower over, basin and WC.
 Open plan living area with kitchen, dining area and sitting area.